-Yes, if the compensation meets the thresholds defined in GIM 10 it will require disclosure in FIDS.
+Yes, if the compensation meets thresholds defined in GIM 10 it may require disclosure in FIDS.

 - Who is an Investigator?

-- An “Investigator” includes the Principal Investigator (PI) and any other person, regardless of title or position, that is responsible for the design, conduct, or reporting of research.
+- An “Investigator” includes the Principal Investigator (PI) and any other University person, regardless of title or position, that is responsible for the design, conduct, or reporting of research.
+Additional guidance.

 - Do I need to submit disclosures of my Significant Financial Interests?

 - All Investigators should be submitting disclosures of Significant Financial Interests.
 For Non-PHS-Funded Investigators, these disclosures need only occur when the Investigator determines the SFI is related to the research.
 For PHS-Funded Research, all Investigators—that is, anyone contributing to the design, conduct, or reporting of the research—are required to disclose SFI or affirm they have no SFI.
 This includes faculty, postdoctoral scholars, graduate students, undergraduate students, and staff.